-Avast SecureLine VPN encrypts all the traffic coming to and from your device, preventing hackers from snooping on your online activity, personal data, passwords, and credit card info.
-That’s why a VPN is the quickest and easiest way to turn an unsafe public Wi-Fi connection into a protected one.
+Avast One features a built-in VPN that encrypts all the traffic coming to and from your device, preventing hackers from snooping on your online activity, personal data, passwords, and credit card info.
+A VPN is the quickest and easiest way to turn an unsafe public Wi-Fi connection into a protected one.

 Learning how to remove malware from your iPhone is just the first step toward proper iPhone safety.
 There are plenty more threats that can affect your iPhone or iPad.

 Two of the internet’s most enduring threats are phishing and its large-scale cousin pharming.
 Phishing lures victims with “bait,” such as spoofed emails, that tricks victims into revealing their sensitive personal information.
-Pharming takes it one step deeper by redirecting web users to simulated websites where they enter personal details.
+Pharming redirects web visitors to fraudulent websites where personal info can be harvested.